gramps-project/flatpak/README.md

 - geocodeglib
 - goocanvas
 - networkx
+- python3-keyring and its dbus-python dependency for KWallet

 To request another prerequisite be added to support another Gramps add-on, you can request it at the gramps project flatpak github or at the flathub Gramps flatpak github.